will1410/hopperdietzel/index.md

 ## Records / Singles

+### TIME WARP II [Erich Kunzel and the Cincinati Pops Orchestra](https://open.spotify.com/album/7LoG7jbAl7rml2tKI0ah9i?si=c_z34en3Toa7ifJByv4JDw){:target="_blank"}

+I bought TIME WARP II on CD shortly after I got my first CD player.
+I also bought the Cincinatti Pop's 1812 Overture around the same time (this is the one with the digital cannon shots that broke the windows on the recording studio).
+This CD was a great way to re-experience some great movie moments - especially from the STAR TREK TV show.
+This CD includes a symphonic suite based on the original soundtrack for "The Cage" - STAR TREK's first pilot episode.
+At the time this CD came out, this was about as close to soundtrack for STAR TREK as you could get.
+It would be a couple of years before there was an actual STAR TREK Soundtrack released [see here](https://open.spotify.com/album/0mMLJvnEGiuha1ZmnFa8Tj?si=T_8NWEV6TgWnw1YDAQLgAQ){:target="_blank"}.
+The album covers pieces of music featured in STAR TREK, ALIEN, BATTLESTAR GALACTICA, SUPERMAN and, of course, 2001: A SPACE ODYSSEY.
+My favorite is the Cincinatti Pop's rendition of the "Love theme from 'Superman'" which is also sometimes called "Can You Read My Mind."

+Why am I writing about this?
+Two reasons.
+Between this, the previously mentioned 1812 Overture, and a copy of BOLERO and other music by Ravel performed by Leonard Slatkin and the Saint Louis Symphony, I became a collector of all things released by Telarc Digital.
+There's a 90% chance that if Telarc released it, it's good.
+And as of about a month or so ago, almost all of the Telarc back-catalog has become available on Spotify.

+2022.07.26

 ### Hey man, is that Freedom Rock?
 [Various artists](https://open.spotify.com/playlist/37zmSX6VgD1d8Kre3Q3Rz7?si=2af9874c60884495){:target="_blank"}

 Let me be clear on this.
 I've never bought a record by phoning an 800 number and ordering from K-Tel or any of those 70s or 80s companies that used to direct market by advertising on TV.
 I had a friend that did.
 He had FREEDOM ROCK, the Neil Diamond collection they sold on TV in the 80s, an Elvis collection and he probably had a set of Ginsu knives too.